mvrcosp/mvrcosp/README.md

 ### Hello there! :) 👋

-My name is Marcos and I'm a Brazilian Engineer that loves to explore and model data.
+My name is Marcos and I'm a Brazilian System Analyst that loves to explore and model data.
 I intent to keep this GitHub page as my portfolio where I'll be sharing some projects that I find interesting and showcasing my current knowledge and skillset.
 Feedbacks are always welcome and hope you enjoy!

 ### My Data Science Path So Far